Kuohu: School

 There is a school for grades 1–4 of peruskoulu in Kuohu, sharing a building with a daycare center.
 The school was established under an older education system (kansakoulu) in 1914.
-Currently the school consists of two buildings, an older one finished in 1929 and a newer finished in 1986.
+Currently, the school consists of two buildings, an older one finished in 1929 and a newer finished in 1986.

 Stores

-The only store in Kuohu, Kuohun Kauppa, was closed in June 2017.
+The last store in Kuohu, Kuohun Kauppa, was closed in June 2017.
 Other stores that have operated in the village include Koivuranta (part of Kesko), a branch of Osuuskauppa Mäki-Matti, and the privately owned T. Virtanen.
 There was also a bar in Kuohu until 2010.

 Events

 The youth association hall of Kuohu, built in 1927, is used as a venue for various local events.
-A special stage of Rally Finland is also held in Kuohu.
+A special stage of Rally Finland has also been held in Kuohu.